-Attendance at Meetings of the Audit Committee: 9/9
+Attendance at Meetings of the Audit Committee: 14/14

-Apr.
+Oct.
+1984 Joined Deloitte Haskins and Sells International (1) Apr.
 1988 Registered as a Certified Public Accountant Jun.
 1997 Partner of Tohmatsu & Co.
 (1) Jan.
 1998 Deloitte & Touche LLP based in New York Oct.
 2004 Head of Audit and Technology Dept. of Business Administrative Division, of Tohmatsu & Co.
 (1) Aug.
 2010 Vice Chairman of the Audit Standards Committee of the Japanese Institute of Certified Public Accountants Oct.
 2010 Head of Office of Manual, of Quality Administrative Division, of Deloitte Touche Tohmatsu LLC Nov.
 2015 The Board Member of Deloitte Tohmatsu LLC Jun.
 2017 Executive Officer, General Manager of the Reputation Quality Risk Management Division of Deloitte Tohmatsu LLC and Deloitte Touche Tohmatsu LLC Jun.
 2022 Ethics Officer of Deloitte Tohmatsu Group Jun.
-2023 Outside Director of the Company (Current) Significant co oncurrent nositions)
+2023 Outside Director of the Company (Current)